Nine Vicious

-Treyvion Deronta Echols (born July 15, 2002), also known as Nine Vicious, is an American rapper.
-He is signed to YSL Records and has released two studio albums, Tumblr Music and For Nothing, both in 2025.
+Trevon Deronta O'Ryan Echols (born July 15, 2002), known professionally as Nine Vicious, is an American rapper.
+He has released three studio albums, Tumblr Music and For Nothing in 2025, and his third studio album, Emotions, released the following year.
+He released the mixtape Sedition on September 11, 2026.

 Early life

-Treyvion Deronta Echols was born on July 15, 2002, in Athens, Georgia.
+Trevon Deronta O'Ryan Echols was born on July 15, 2002, in Athens, Georgia.
+He attended Athens Christian School, graduating in 2020.